tektoncd/plumbing/README.md

     - `github-token` used to create a draft release
   - In the `tektonci` namespace:
     - `bot-token-github` used for ?
+    - `ci-webhook` contains the secret used to verify pull request webhook requests for plumbing CI.
   - In the [mario](../../mariobot) namespace:
-    - `mario-github-secret` contains the secret used to verify requests are coming from github
+    - `mario-github-secret` contains the secret used to verify comment webhook requests to the mario service are coming from github
     - `mario-github-token` used for updating PRs
 - `GCP` secrets:
   - `nightly-account` is used by nightly releases to push releases